Can dogs sense pregnancy in humans?

 Will my dog’s behaviour change during pregnancy?

-Just like pregnancies and babies, all dogs are different and even though your pup may be able to sense that you're pregnant, it doesn't mean that their behaviour will change.
+Just like pregnancies and babies, all dogs are different, and even though your pup may be able to sense that you're pregnant, it doesn't mean that their behaviour will change.
 While they could be a bit clingy and enjoy cuddling up to your bump, they might even steer clear of you more than usual or even be completely indifferent.
+Check out our selection of loveable dog breeds that families will love to help you find the pawfect fit for your household.

 How to introduce your dog to your baby